A new platform for documentation and tutorials is launching soon.

 - The output from both the

 terraform applycommands, if applicable.
-You can hide or reveal these as needed; they default to visible if the command is currently running, and hidden if the command has finished.
+This output defaults to visible if the command is currently running and hidden if the command has finished.

 »Interacting with Runs

-In workspaces where you have permission to apply runs, run pages include controls for interacting with the run at the bottom of the page.
-(More about permissions.)
-Depending on the state of the run, the following buttons might be available:
+In workspaces where you have permission to apply runs, you can interact with a run at the bottom of its details page.

 |Confirm & Apply||A plan needs confirmation.|